-The ICF currently has a data processing infrastructure service which, among other benefits, ensures the continuity of its systems, since this service is delivered through two data processing centres in different locations which are connected with each other and makes it possible to manage technical activity in detail, meet the demand for technical resources quickly and store information with improved supports and more frequent backups.
+For the rest of the non-core banking software and supporting infrastructure, the ICF has a data processing infrastructure service which, among other benefits, ensures the continuity of its systems since this service is delivered through two data processing centres in different locations which are connected with each other and makes it possible to manage technical activity in detail, meet the demand for technical resources quickly and store information with improved media and more frequent backups.

-Highly detailed procedures have been established for requesting new functions, changes to IT applications and changes to data.
+Procedures are in place for requesting new functions, changes to IT applications and changes to data.
 The traceability of these changes and the authorisations required are documented and supported by computer applications.

-The information access security policy is gradually being amended from residing in each individual application to being hosted in a centralised directory (LDAP).
+The information access security policy is gradually being amended from residing in each individual application to being hosted in a centralised credentials directory.
 Once this process has been completed, it will be easier to audit the review and control of the matrix, separating the roles of different users.